plerohellec/logfile_interval/README.md

   puts record.length
 end
 ```
-**Note**: the Logfile iterators always start with the last line in the file and works its way backward.
+**Note**: the Logfile iterators by default start with the last line in the file and works its way backward.
+To iterate in ascending order, pass :asc as the order argument in Logfile or LogfileSet#initialize.

 ### Iterate through lines of multiples files
 And get a parsed record for each line.